feathersjs/docs/real-time/events.md

 messages.on('created', message => console.log('created', message));

 messages.create({
-  description: 'We have to do something!'
+  text: 'We have to do something!'
 });
 ```